by Gary Hunter

 The complaint alleges that Roberts “intimidated, coerced and manipulated Mitchell to have sexual intercourse nearly every day for several weeks.”
 Roberts is accused of using the threat of a mistrial in the criminal case as leverage to continue their relationship.

-That prosecution launched an illustrious legal career ...
+That prosecution launched an illustrious legal career for ...

 by Matt Clarke